shtse8/FireSchema/memory-bank/progress.md

 and Admin SDKs, making shared interfaces impractical.
 Switched to **fully independent** TS Client and TS Admin runtime packages.

-**Current focus:** Initial unit and integration tests for both TS runtime packages are now passing using `npx jest` after resolving transformation issues.
-The next step is to expand the test coverage for these packages.
+**Current focus:** Initial VitePress documentation site setup is complete and configured for deployment.
+The next step is to expand the test coverage for the runtime packages.

 **Known Issues:**